NannyML/nannyml/docs/quick.rst

 Estimating Performance without Targets
 --------------------------------------

-ML models are deployed in production on the condition that they produce accurate enough predictions to provide business value.
-This condition is evaluated based on unseen data during model development phase.
+ML models are deployed to production once their business value and performance have been validated.
+This usually takes place in model development phase.
-The main goal of ML model monitoring is thus to continuously verify whether the model maintains its anticipated performance in production (which is not the case most of the time [1]_).
+The main goal of ML model monitoring is to continuously verify whether the model maintains its anticipated performance (which is not the case most of the time [1]_).

 Monitoring performance is relatively straightforward when :term:`targets<Target>` are available but this is often not the case.
 Labels can be delayed, costly or impossible to get.
 In such cases, estimating performance is a good start of the monitoring workflow.
-NannyML can estimate the performance of an ML model in production without access to targets.
+NannyML can estimate the performance of an ML model without access to targets.

-Before proceeding, we need to introduce the notion of :term:`data chunks<Data Chunk>`.
-The natural way of thinking about monitoring model in production is time-related.
-Predictions are always made at some point in time and thus have a natural order.
-However assessing the model's condition based on a single observation is unreliable
-- some performance metrics cannot be even calculated for a single data point.
-Therefore, we will group observations into chunks based on their order of occurrence.
-Let's define the size of the chunk that we will use throughout the whole analysis:
+To reliably assess the performance of an ML model, we need a sufficiently big sample of data.
+We call this sample a :term:`chunk<Data Chunk>`.
+There are :ref:`many ways to define chunks in NannyML<chunking>`, in quickstart we will use size-based chunking and define the size of the chunk to be 5000 observations:

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb